MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 `rend` is used with a reversed set just as [end](#end) is used with a set.

-If the return value of `rend` is assigned to a `const_reverse_iterator`, then the set object cannot be modified.
+If the return value of `rend` is assigned to a `const_reverse_iterator`, then the set object can't be modified.
 If the return value of `rend` is assigned to a `reverse_iterator`, then the set object can be modified.
-The value returned by `rend` should not be dereferenced.
+The value returned by `rend` shouldn't be dereferenced.

 `rend` can be used to test to whether a reverse iterator has reached the end of its set.